benjaga202/phiser/README.md

 ### Original repo name :   [**Zphisher**](https://github.com/htr-tech/zphisher)

 >  I added feature to the supported Platform :  **`MacOS`**
-> if you using macOS you need to :
+> IF something not working you need to do :

 > 1 install manually ngrok and move ngrok to phisher/.server